ONSdigital/ras-collection-instrument/API.md

 This page documents the Collection Instrument service API endpoints.

-### Encrypt and upload a collection exercise with RU
+### Encrypt and upload a collection instrument associated to collection exercise and RU

 * `POST /collection-instrument-api/1.0.2/upload/<exercise_id>/<RU_id>` (with a file in the data of the POST)